Chatting with Your Agent

 Task conversations

 When you open a task, it has its own chat — separate from the main project chat, but in the same project.
-Anything the agent does on a scheduled run shows up in the task's chat so you can follow along.
+It's a discussion thread scoped to that to-do: iterate with the agent on what the task needs, and it can act right there.
+Tasks don't run on their own — for work that should happen on a schedule, the agent sets up a background agent.
 See Tasks.